The Planning-ness Grant

 The Planning-ness Grant is the way Planning-ness gives back to the creative thinker community.

-A minimum of one grant of $10,000 will be awarded each year to an individual or small group for the express purpose of undertaking research or other project that would stretch the thinking of benefit creative thinkers everywhere.
+A minimum of one grant of $10,000 will be awarded each year to an individual or small group for the express purpose of undertaking research or other project that stretches the thinking of or benefits creative thinkers everywhere.
 Those who are awarded the grant will be required to make their study available to the planning community and share their findings at a future Planning-ness event.

 Our 2013 grant winners are Monica Gojman, Adrian Barrow and Mark Truss for their proposal to create a Cultural Muscle Index.
 You can read their full submission below and will be able to hear about the results of their work at Planning-ness 2014.